raydot/nailing-the-coding-interview/chapters/02-big-o.md

 <figcaption aria-hidden="true">O(n)</figcaption>
 </figure>

 Notice the shape of this graph.
-The number of inputs (y-axis) equals the number of operations(x-axis).
+The number of inputs (x-axis) equals the number of operations (y-axis).
 An example of this is printing a list of names from a database.
 If there are 100 names, there will be 100 calls to `print()`.
 If there are a thousand names, there will be a thousand calls.

 O(n) can be very efficient if there are only a few inputs.
 That’s a great place to start, but when you discuss Big O, you must always consider it at scale.
 If there are 100 inputs or one thousand, as mentioned above, it still might be more efficient than other approaches.
 But what if there are 500,000, or a million, or a trillion?
 The efficiencies of O(n) might diminish considerably compared to other approaches.